FruityLoopsEQ/Manastone/README.md

 # Manastone

-Use manastone to quickly get back to full mana
+Use manastone to quickly get back mana

 ## Requirements